endojs/endo/packages/ses/docs/source/api.md

 The main entry point to SES is
 `const s = SES.makeSESRootRealm(options)`.
-This creates a new SES "root" Realm, in which all primordials are frozen, all sources of non-determinism are disabled, and all means of escape are blocked off.
+This creates a new SES "root" Realm, in which all intrinsics are frozen, all sources of non-determinism are disabled, and all means of escape are blocked off.

 The main utility of this new `s` object (which we might call the